This site uses cookies. By continuing to browse the site, you are agreeing to our use of cookies.

 The Timeshifter app, used by astronauts, frequent business fliers, and top CEOs, is based on the circadian rhythm of your body, and aims to help with time zone adaptation, shift work disorder, and other situations where our natural biorhythms are somewhat disrupted.

-The app assigns you simple tasks at specific times of day to expose to sunlight, avoid caffeine etc. The app’s “Practicality Filter” adjusts all the advice to the real world and your time zone possibilities to make it all actually achievable in your day.
+The app assigns you simple tasks at specific times of day to expose you to sunlight, avoid caffeine, etc. The app’s “Practicality Filter” adjusts all the advice to the real world and your time zone possibilities to make it all actually achievable in your day.
 It offers pre-travel adjustment, so you can start adjusting your circadian rhythm even before your departure.

 Timeshifter can also prove beneficial for business travelers on shorter trips with its “Quick Turnaround” feature, enabling you to limit tiredness that some people experience from shorter flights.